DaloLorn/SR2-SERS/README.md

 - An understanding of algorithms and how to make them.
 - Preferably some knowledge of AngelScript syntax and Star Ruler 2 script files.
 Really, the algorithm part is *a lot* more important.

+UI programmer-specific requirements:

+- All of the programmer-specific requirements
+- The ability to design a UI without a [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) editor.
+(Or, better yet, the ability to program such an editor for the SR2 UI, which will earn the gratitude of every wannabe UI modder in this community - myself included.)

 The requirements for a content designer are somewhat broader and don't need to be met *simultaneously*, I suppose:

 - Ideas.